When you are doing keyword research, it’s easy to get wrapped up in keyword search volume, but what is a good search volume?

 There is no magic formula here.

-But if you’ve been avoiding a topic on your blog that your gut tells you would be a hit with your audience, but your keyword data says hardly anyone is searching for that topic – write it anyway.
+So you’ve been focusing on the best search volume for your keywords; you’ve been avoiding a topic on your blog that your gut tells you would be a hit with your audience, but your keyword data says hardly anyone is searching for that topic – write it anyway.

 Remember, your site is for humans first.